HowProgrammingWorks/CircularBuffer/README.md

-# CircularBuffer
-CircularBuffer for JavaScript and TypeScript
+# CircularBuffer for JavaScript and TypeScript